5 Things You Probably Didn't Know About a VA Loan

 1. You Can Purchase a Home More than the VA Loan Limit

-Many people think they can only purchase a home up to the VA Loan Limit in their area.
+Prior to 2020, VA homebuyers could not purchase a home more than the VA Loan Limit in their area.
 In most counties throughout the U.S., this loan limit is $726,200.